drakkar-workshop/drakkar2025-demo-oceananigans/README.md

 # Drakkar 2025 Oceananigans / ClimaOcean

-This repository contains the material used for the Oceananigans/ClimaOcean demonstration and hands-on-session @ Drakkar 2025 https://drakkar2025.sciencesconf.org
+This repository contains the material for the Oceananigans/ClimaOcean demonstration and hands-on-session @ Drakkar 2025 https://drakkar2025.sciencesconf.org

 ## Jupyter notebooks

-The repository contains three different notebooks that will demonstrate the capabilities of ClimaOcean and Oceananigans.
+There are three different notebooks that demonstrate the capabilities of ClimaOcean and Oceananigans.

-- _**cabbeling.ipynb**_ shows how to use Oceananigans' `NonhydrostaticModel` to solve the Boussiesq Navier-Stokes equations in a two-dimensional x-z domain where density is calculated using the `TEOS10` equation of state.
+- _**cabbeling.ipynb**_ shows how to use Oceananigans' `NonhydrostaticModel` to solve the Boussinesq Navier-Stokes equations in a two-dimensional x-z domain where density is calculated using the [`TEOS10`](https://www.teos-10.org) equation of state.

-- _**baroclinic_adjustment.ipynb**_ is an example adapted from the [Oceananigans repository](https://github.com/CliMA/Oceananigans.jl/blob/main/examples/baroclinic_adjustment.jl).
-It shows how to use the `HydrostaticFreeSurfaceModel` to solve the Hydrostatic approximation of the Boussinesq Navier Stokes equations with a free surface, also known as the **Primitive equations**, in a simplified baroclinic instability test case.
+- _**baroclinic_adjustment.ipynb**_ is an example adapted from the [Oceananigans documentation](https://clima.github.io/OceananigansDocumentation/stable/literated/baroclinic_adjustment/) that showcases how to use the `HydrostaticFreeSurfaceModel` to solve the hydrostatic approximation of the Boussinesq Navier Stokes equations with a free surface, also known as the **Primitive equations**, in a simplified baroclinic instability test case.

-- _**global_ocean_simulation.ipynb**_ shows how to set up a full-fledged global ocean simulation.
-It leverages [ClimaOcean.jl](https://github.com/CliMA/ClimaOcean.jl) and [OrthogonalSphericalShellGrids.jl](https://github.com/CliMA/OrthogonalSphericalShellGrids.jl) to run on a tripolar grid with a realistic bathymetry, initial conditions from ECCO climatology, and (possibly) a realistic atmosphere from JRA55 reanalysis data.
+- _**global_ocean_simulation.ipynb**_ shows how to set up a fully-fledged global ocean simulation.
+It leverages [ClimaOcean.jl](https://github.com/CliMA/ClimaOcean.jl) and [OrthogonalSphericalShellGrids.jl](https://github.com/CliMA/OrthogonalSphericalShellGrids.jl) to run the simulation on a tripolar grid with a realistic bathymetry, initial conditions from ECCO climatology, and (possibly) a realistic atmosphere from JRA55 reanalysis data.
 While the resolution is low to allow running on a laptop, if a CUDA-enabled GPU is available, it is always possible to leverage it to increase the resolution and see eddy activity develop.

 ---
 _**NOTE:**_

 The notebooks run comfortably on Windows / Linux / Mac machines.
 However, to exploit the real power of Oceananigans / ClimaOcean, it is recommended to obtain GPU access before the workshop to test the simulations on GPUs.
-At the moment only CUDA-enabled GPUs (NVIDIA) are compatible with Oceananigans (i.e., AMD and Intel GPUs will not work).
+At the moment only CUDA-enabled GPUs (NVIDIA) are compatible with Oceananigans; (i.e., AMD and Intel GPUs will not work).

 ---